Top Debt Free Companies in India – 2023 (Updated)

 • Economic conditions can affect the numbers above.

-How a company has used the leverage of debt as well as internal cash flows help to decide about the quality of management and thus fundamentals of the company.
+How a company has used the leverage of debt as well as internal cash flows helps to decide about the quality of management and, thus, fundamentals of the company.

 Any company with zero net debt on its balance sheet is preferred for investing because: